 - The Government of Canada’s Rural and Northern Immigration Pilot (RNIP), for example, allows participating communities to identify immigrants who want to work and live in rural and northern regions of Ontario.
 Thunder Bay, North Bay, Sudbury, Timmins, and Sault Ste.
 Marie are all participating in the RNIP.

 - The Ontario Immigrant Nominee Program (OINP) is a joint federal-provincial economic immigration program.
 Under this program, prospective immigrants with skills and experience targeted by the province may be nominated by Ontario.
-The OINP allocations have increased since 2020 to 8,350 spots for 2021, and a further 250 nomination spots for temporary foreign workers in intermediate skilled occupations.
-The provincial government is also taking steps to improve the functioning of the program.
+Efforts are being made to connect highly skilled immigrants with jobs in all communities in Ontario whether large urban, rural, small urban, or northern.

-Municipal governments are looking forward to increased and continued immigration to fill labour shortages in Ontario, especially in rural and northern regions where there is an acute need for workers.
+Municipal governments are looking forward to increased and continued immigration to fill labour shortages in Ontario, especially in rural and northern regions, where there is an acute need for workers.
 As Ontario recovers from the pandemic, the economic benefits of immigration must be dispersed to all regions across the province.
 Newcomers must also be able to live affordably in our communities.
 Affordable housing, child care, and other support systems must be within reach for newcomers.